hadwll/VBA_1_1axis_mqtt/readme.md

 ## Configuring nginx as webserver and reverse proxy

-nginx is a powerful fast webserver I will concentrate on the points required for our purpose.
+nginx is a powerful fast webserver and reverse proxy, I will concentrate on the points required for our purpose.
 This installation was on the raspberypi.
 I did not have to alter the firewall but it may be neccessary in your case.

 	sudo apt update